Short broadcast week for us here at the EIB Network giving the Independence Day holiday.

 Well, the rules do say it.

-If a candidate drops out after a certain date, and it was specified in the law there, then that's tough toenails.
+If a candidate drops out after a certain date and it was specified in the law there, then that's tough toenails.

 Who was it?

-McGreavy did?
+McGreevy did?

-Was it McGreev?
+Was it McGreevy?

-Who I think it was I think it was Jim McGreevy who chose the candidate, or the Democrats got together and chose who the candidate was going to be uh to replace the torch, and it was the lout.
+Well, I think it was Jim McGreevy who chose the candidate, or the Democrats got together and chose who the candidate was going to be to replace the torch.

-Now look at what happens in Texas.
+Now, look at what happens in Texas.

 Probably did, but the federal judge said, nope, no way stuck with this.

-So Delay who's not running will be on the ballot.
+So Delay, who's not running, will be on the ballot.

-As long as we're discussing electoral politics, Deborah Orin has an interesting piece today in the New York Post, suddenly it looks as if Hillary Clinton is running scared over 2008.
+As long as we're discussing electoral politics, Deborah Oren has an interesting piece today in the New York Post.

-A batch of Hillary Land moves over the past few weeks suggests a nervous Nellie president wannabe rather than a confident Democratic frontrunner.
+A batch of Hillary land moves over the past few weeks suggests a nervous Nellie president wannabe rather than a confident Democratic frontrunner.

-Speaking of that, I was reading a piece today in the uh New York Sun, Bill Buckley had a column in the New York Sun, and Buckley is largely responsible for uh Joe Lieberman being in the United States Senate, is Buckley and and some buddies of his at National Review got so fed up with Lowell Wiker that they started Buckpack.
+Bill Buckley had a column in the New York Sun, and Buckley is largely responsible for Joe Lieberman being in the United States Senate.

-Now it's being portrayed out there in some circles that Wiker was uh was defeated because he had moving too far to the right, nothing could be further from the truth.
+Now, it's being portrayed out there in some circles that Weicker was defeated because he had moving too far to the right.

-So Buckley is now he's upset at the way the Democrats are treating Joe Lieberman.
+So Buckley is now, he's upset at the way the Democrats are treating Joe Lieberman.

-It was just six years ago he's their vice presidential nominee, and now the Democrats are throwing him overboard, throwing him under the bus, like Kofi Annan threw his own kid Kojo under the bus and over the board.
+And now the Democrats are throwing him overboard, throwing him under the bus, like Kofi Annan threw his own kid Kojo under the bus and over the board.

-And uh Joe Lieberman was at our table.
+And Joe Lieberman was at our table.

-I was at Bill Buckley's table and Lieberman was at the table, and I went a wonderful conversation with Lieberman, talked about BuckPack and uh and this sort of thing.
+And I had a wonderful conversation with Lieberman, talked about Buckpack and this sort of thing.

-Uh, and there were there were rumblings after this.
+And there were rumblings after this.

 What's Lieberman doing there?

-Uh and two friends getting together, and nothing more than that.
+Well, Lieberman owed his election in part to Buckpack and two friends getting together and nothing more than that.

 Why is he here?

-Uh kind of things.
+Kind of things.

-And uh at any rate, Buckley, a humorous piece, but wondering if it could be that Lieberman's prominent display at the National Review bash.
+And at any rate, Buckley, a humorous piece, but wondering if it could be that Lieberman's prominent display at the National Review bash.

-You never know what these leftists.
+You never know with these leftists.

 You never know.

-You've got John Kerry throwing uh uh uh Lieberman overboard.
+You've got John Kerry throwing Lieberman overboard.

 And Lieberman has said, if I lose the primary, I'm running as an independent.